exponea/exponea-ios-sdk/Documentation/push-notifications.md

 Rich push notifications can contain images, buttons, and audio.
 To enable this functionality, you must add two application extensions: a **Notification Service Extension** and a **Notification Content Extension**.

-For each extension, follow the instructions in [Notification Extensions](https://documentation.bloomreach.com/engagement/docs/ios-sdk-notification-extensions) to set it up correctly to use the Exponea Notification Service included in the SDK.
+For each extension, follow the instructions in [Notification extensions for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-notification-extensions) to set it up correctly to use the Exponea Notification Service included in the SDK.

 Using the `ExponeaNotificationContentService.didReceive()` method will enhance the notification body with an image and actions delivered within the UNNotification payload.
 The notification actions shown by `ExponeaNotificationContentService` are registered with configurations to open your application with the required information and handle campaign clicks automatically.